 After two hours in the woods, we reached the camp right next to the beach.
-It was simple with only the necessary things needed for minimal comfort.
+It was simple, with only the necessary things needed for minimal comfort.
 No shower, no electricity, no mattresses.
-They were well equipped for cooking and entertaining us!
+But they were well equipped for cooking and entertaining us!
 Once at the camp, we met Jean, Etienne and Simeon.
 Three different characters with a strong common wish to make our stay the best possible.
 On arrival, they opened fresh coconuts for us to have drinks and snacks.

 They cherish their beautiful land and want to protect it.
 A few years ago, the Chief of the tribe decided this beach would become a protected area, and fishing has been forbidden since then.
 It had a positive impact on marine life.
-Unfortunately, because of the wind and the current, all the trash from the Santal Bay would end up on this beach.
-Yet, it looked rather clean.
-I was thrilled when Simeon mentioned they would spend time during each trip to clean the beach.
+Unfortunately, all the trash from Santal Bay would end up on this beach because of the wind and the current.
+Yet, it looked relatively clean.
+I was thrilled when Simeon mentioned they would spend time during each trip cleaning the beach.
 As you may be aware, I like cleaning places I visit during my travels; it’s a way to have a positive impact.
 Doing that with some locals and my family was amazing.
 We picked up many small plastic pieces, flip flops, and different parts from a traditional boat that had drowned.

 Of course, we did not come here only to clean the beach and hear about the increasing marine life.
 We were keen to check it out ourselves!
 We did some snorkelling with Elisa.
 Again, the coral and variety of fish were fabulous.
 This time, our highlight was to see the Tricot Raye, a highly poisonous local sea snake who is so calm that it is not even dangerous in the end.

 It was a big accomplishment for me to learn how to create a plate from palm trees.
 Elisa and Jean were patient as my manual skills are close to inexistent.
 Later, our dinner was served in the dish I built.
-Although weaving is usually for women, the men were good at it and helped us creating small balls we could play with for the rest of our trip in New Caledonia!
+Although weaving is usually for women, the men were good at it and helped us create small balls we could play with for the rest of our trip in New Caledonia!

 It happens in two phases.
 The first one occurs before it gets dark: it is time to set up the traps.
 I honestly had no idea hunting could be that easy.
 The hardest part is to prepare the material: you need coconuts cut in half and sharp sticks.
 Then, you need to choose spots to place your stick with the coconut at the top.
 When you come back a few hours later during the night, you will find coconut crabs eating the coconuts, as if they were waiting to be picked up.
-It can be tricky to catch a big coconut crab to tight it: with its strength, it can break your finger!
-You’d better know what you are doing!
-Jean and Simeon had done it so many times that it almost looked easy.
-That night, the crabs we found were too small to be eaten, so we released them in the morning.
+It can be tricky to catch a big coconut crab to tie it: with its strength, it can break your finger!
+So you’d better know what you are doing.
+Jean and Simeon had done it so many times that it looked almost easy.
+That night, the crabs we found were too small to be eaten, so we released them.

 They were welcoming and careful to ensure our entire family was having a good time.
 Still, they were being themselves and not pretending.
 We felt there was no gap between them and us.
 It was a fantastic opportunity to learn more about the Kanak culture.
 Simeon was especially very open and sincere during our discussions around the fire about traditions and ways of life.
 Our stay only lasted two days, but it was funny how sad we felt when we had to leave.
-Of course, it is something to be happy about: it meant we enjoyed our time!
+But of course, it is something to be happy about: it meant we enjoyed our time!

-Jinek Natural Aquarium, the best snorkelling spot ever!
+Jinek Natural Aquarium: the best snorkelling spot ever!

-Learning about Vanilla at Janine’s plantation: a must-do in Lifou
+Learning about vanilla at Janine’s plantation: a must-do in Lifou

-Vanilla production is an important activity on Lifou and a delicious ingredient in the cuisine from New Caledonia.
+Vanilla production is an important activity on Lifou and a delicious ingredient in the cuisine of New Caledonia.
 They often served us sauces with our fish that had a touch of vanilla.
-If you want to learn more about the plantations and the history, you can also visit the House of Vanilla (Maison de la Vanille) on Lifou.
+If you want to learn more about the plantations and their history, you can also visit the House of Vanilla (Maison de la Vanille) on Lifou.
 You may even be able to buy some pods there if they have any left: it’s a popular item!

-Beautiful lookouts in the North of the island
+Beautiful lookouts in the north of the island

 There is a short and easy walk to reach the Notre Dame de Lourdes chapel at the top of a hill.
 From there, the view is fantastic.
 We could spot all the places we went to in the past couple of days, from the Santal Bay up to the Jokin Cliffs on the top end of the island.
-At the Joking cliffs, we were once again fascinated by the shades of blue of the water.
+At the Joking cliffs, we were once again fascinated by the shades of blue in the water.